 The Partnership is a wholly owned subsidiary of Co-operative Group Limited (the 'Group'), a Registered Society under the Co-operative and Community Benefit Societies Act 2014 registered in England and Wales.
-The Partnership faces the same risks and challenges in relation to climate change as its ultimate parent undertaking (the Group) and manages these risks in-line with the Group's approach to climate change.
-The Group's overall approach to climate change is outlined in the Task Force on Climate related Financial Disclosures (TCFD) section of the Group's 2023 Annual Report and Accounts (page 120).
-Climate related risks are also explained within the Principal Risks and Uncertainties (Environment and Sustainability) section of the ARA on page 59.

-The Group's assessment of the potential impact on the long term viability of the Group is also set out on page 116 of the Group's 2023 ARA.
+The Partnership faces lower risks and challenges in relation to climate change as its ultimate parent undertaking (the Group) and manages these risks in-line with the Group's approach to climate change.
+The Group's overall approach to climate change is outlined in the Climate-Related Financial Disclosures (CRFD) section of the Group's 2024 Annual Report and Accounts (page 110).
+Climate related risks are also explained within the Principal Risks and Uncertainties (Sustainability) section of the ARA on page 51.
+The Group's assessment of the potential impact on the long term viability of the Group is also set out on page 106 of the Group's 2024 ARA.